dmitribodiu/90-days-challenge/architecture.md

     In general, an event used for communication between contexts will not just be a simple signal, but will also contain all the data that the downstream components need to process the event. (if data is too large, you could pass a ref.)

-    To transfer data you could use DTC's (Data transfer objects)
+    To transfer data you could use DTO's (Data transfer objects)

 2. Trust Boundaries and Validation
     At the input gate, we will `always validate` the input to make sure that it conforms